 Performance audits represent the vast majority of the work conducted by ODCA.
 Performance Audits are comprehensive, detailed reviews that assess an agency or program’s effectiveness, economy, efficiency, internal control, and/or compliance.

-The decision to initiate an audit is determined by a combination of factors, including legislative requirements, the vulnerability of a program or agency to fraud, waste and abuse, and suggestions from residents and members of the D.C.
-Council.
-While each audit is unique, most audits follow three basic phases: Survey, fieldwork, and reporting.
+The decision to initiate an audit is determined by a combination of factors, including legislative requirements, the program or agency’s risk for fraud, waste and abuse, and requests from residents and members of the Council of the District of Columbia.